Entertainment News Roundup: Britney Spears wants out. What happens next in her conservatorship?; Samuel L. Jackson, Danny Glover to receive honorary Oscars and more | Entertainment

 Actors Samuel L. Jackson and Danny Glover are among four people who will receive honorary Oscars next year for their contributions to filmmaking and the world, the Academy of Motion Picture Arts and Sciences announced on Thursday.
 The pair are among the next recipients of the academy's Governors Awards, which will be handed out in a ceremony in January.
 Other honorees are writer-director Elaine May and Norwegian actress Liv Ullmann.

-French singer Mylene Farmer, U.S. actress and screenwriter Maggie Gyllenhaal and Brazilian director Kleber Mendonça Filho will sit on the jury set to award the top movie prize at the Cannes Film Festival in July, organisers said on Thursday.
-"Do the Right Thing" and "Malcolm X" director Spike Lee was named jury president in 2020, when the Cannes cinema showcase was cancelled due to the COVID-19 pandemic, and is set to head up the 2021 edition, which was moved from May to July.
+French singer Mylene Farmer, U.S. actress, and screenwriter Maggie Gyllenhaal, and Brazilian director Kleber Mendonça Filho will sit on the jury set to award the top movie prize at the Cannes Film Festival in July, organizers said on Thursday.
+"Do the Right Thing" and "Malcolm X" director Spike Lee was named jury president in 2020 when the Cannes cinema showcase was canceled due to the COVID-19 pandemic and is set to head up the 2021 edition, which was moved from May to July.

 Lloyd Webber, impresarios take legal action to get UK COVID pilot data